iquipsys-positron/iqp-docs-cmdlets/users/Accounts.md

 - Id < String >

     A account id.
 Required parameter.
-Can be retrieved from Get-IqtAccounts
+Can be retrieved from Get-IqpAccounts

 - < CommonParameters >